History of the Jews in Lithuania: Effect of the Cossacks' Uprising in Lithuania

 The fury of this uprising destroyed the organization of the Lithuanian Jewish communities.
 The survivors who returned to their old homes in the latter half of the 17th century were practically destitute.
 The wars which raged constantly in the Lithuanian territory brought ruin to the entire country and deprived the Jews of the opportunity to earn more than a bare livelihood.
 The intensity of their struggle for existence left them no time to reestablish the conditions which had existed up to 1648.
 John Casimir (1648–1668) sought to ameliorate their condition by granting various concessions to the Jewish communities of Lithuania.
 Attempts to return to the old order in the communal organization were not wanting, as is evident from contemporary documents.
 Thus in 1672, Jewish elders from various towns and villages in the grand duchy of Lithuania secured a charter from King Michael Wiśniowiecki (1669–1673), decreeing "that on account of the increasing number of Jews guilty of offenses against the Shlyakhta and other Christians, which result in the enmity of the Christians toward the Jews, and because of the inability of the Jewish elders to punish such offenders, who are protected by the lords, the king permits the kahals to summon the criminals before the Jewish courts for punishment and exclusion from the community when necessary."
 The efforts to resurrect the old power of the kahals were not successful.
 The impoverished Jewish merchants, having no capital of their own, were compelled to borrow money from the nobility, from churches, congregations, monasteries, and various religious orders.
 Loans from the latter were usually for an unlimited period and were secured by mortgages on the real estate of the kahal.
 The kahals thus became hopelessly indebted to the clergy and the nobility.

+A series of Takkanot were issued by the Lithunian Rabbis as Jewish refugees flooded into Lithuania.
+The Council of Lithuania introduced measures to protect the rights of local Jews and measures to protect domicile in towns.